projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-APL_GVT-g.rst

 productions, for example, VMware*, PCoIP*, and Microsoft* RemoteFx*.
 It is a natural path when researchers study a new type of I/O virtualization usage, for example, when GPGPU computing in VM was initially proposed.
-Intel® GVT-s is based on this approach.
+Intel GVT-s is based on this approach.

 The architecture of API forwarding is shown in :numref:`api-forwarding`: